nccvector/raytracer-python/readme.md

 # Python implmentation of raytracer

 ## Running instruction:
-Run the 'main.py' file from its directory
+Run the 'main.py' file from its directory.
-The script tries to append the utils path to your system paths If import fails, try to add the utils path to your system paths manually
+The script tries to append the utils path to your system paths, if import fails, try to add the utils path to your system paths manually

 ## Requirements
 - opencv